 - Stories: Similar to live videos, but without the pressure of getting it right the first time.
 Stories are available on Snapchat, Instagram and Facebook, but have proven effective on but the first two options.

 - Snapchat and Instagram, duh!
 Because you go where the stories are, or the good ones at least.
-Facebook, on the other hand has proven ineffective for live videos.
-This is an unashamed personal anecdote and I do not have stats for this.
+But Facebook has proven effective for live videos as well.

 - And really just more of the same as top and middle of funnel.
 Social ads, blog and email, all within reason of course!

 Indian food is always a good one to take away, as long as you store it safely for later consumption.
-Now we’ve got the most important takeaway cleared, here are the rest.
+Now that we’ve taken care of the most important takeaway, here are the rest.

-- Start by establishing your company as a problem-solving guru with a mixture of thought leadership and tutorials.
+- Start by establishing your business as a problem-solving guru with a mixture of thought leadership and tutorials.
 Address concerns and allude to concrete solutions that only you and your team can provide.

 - Now it’s time to demonstrate value.
 Solidify the solution by presenting your product and your people (both your team and your clients) in all their glory.